-Robin House is a separate provision at Blossom House for children who have more complex social communication needs.
-Currently catering for Early Years and KS1 children, Robin House provides a low arousal, high therapeutic environment which follows a SCERTS approach.
+Adapted Curriculum is a separate provision at Blossom House for children who have more complex social communication needs.
+Currently catering for children up to Key Stage 2.
+The provision provides a low arousal, high therapeutic environment which follows a SCERTS approach.
 The approach supports the development of spontaneous functional communication as a primary aim.

-The children in Robin House all need support with very early communication skills, focusing on pre linguistic, early linguistic and attention skills.
+The children in Adapted Curriculum all need support with very early communication skills, focusing on pre linguistic, early linguistic and attention skills.
 Speech and Language Therapy (SLT) is integrated into the classroom as the focus is very much on communication first, then academic learning.

 SLT input is focused on creating the best communicative environment possible, with individualised strategies integrated into this.
 All input – SLT, occupational therapy and teaching – is as integrated and collaborative as possible.
 Individual SLT sessions can be provided but most of the input is focused on the environment and this integrated support.

 Following a SCERTS philosophy, emotional regulation is a main aim, and linked to this we always consider and are aiming to support the child’s level of arousal and sensory needs, his or her anxieties and any other emotional needs.

 In simple terms, we are always aiming to keep the children happy, for them to feel safe, and to trust us, and to want, and be able to, be around us and interact.